Where does the NMPA fit in with other HQIP-funded projects, such as the National Neonatal Audit Programme (NNAP) and MBRRACE-UK?

 Can I access the details the NMPA holds about me and my care?

-For the audits based on births in 2015-2016, and 2016-2017, the NMPA were required to obtain data directly from trusts and boards.
-These data were pseudonymised by a small number of NMPA team members, using a secured server, before anonymised data were used by the rest of the team.
+For the audits based on births in 2015-2016, and 2016-2017, the NMPA received pseudonymised data which was handled by a small number of NMPA team members, using a secured server, before anonymised data were used by the rest of the team.
 NMPA team members are fully trained so they know how to keep your information secure.
 The contact details of the NMPA team are given on the Contact Us page.

-If your care details are included in the NMPA (i.e. if you gave birth after 1 April 2014) and you would like to request access to the information we hold about you please contact the Healthcare Quality Improvement Partnership, our commissioners, who decide what information we can share.
+If you gave birth between 1 April 2014 and 31st March 2017, and you would like to request access to the information we hold about you please contact the Healthcare Quality Improvement Partnership, our commissioners, who decide what information we can share.
 For a summary of what information we collect about women and babies, what we do with the information and why, please see the NMPA information leaflets for women.

 What is the legal basis for the NMPA holding my data?